harshitvasu/just-notes/modern-history/spectrum-5.md

 Phadnavis violated his treaty with the Calcutta Council by granting the French a port on the west coast.
 The English retaliated by sending a force towards Pune.
-104 ✫ A Brief History of Modern India

 Course of War
 The English and the Maratha armies met on the outskirts of Pune.
 Though the Maratha army had a larger number of